 What's in the Closet?
 He is.
 When he was young, his older brother often locked him in the closet for hours at a time.
 To this day, the darkness brings him back to those times.

-When militia came to Zuri's village in Africa, they did not destroy the village as the PCs were led to believe.
-They made to take the girls away for sport.
+When militia raided the village and found too little food, they tried to make sport of the villages girls.
 Thirteen year old Zuri was one such.
 In fear and desperation, Zuri expressed, becoming strong, fast, powerful.
 She tore the militiamen apart with bare hands, and exalted in the act.
-She stood before her village, filled with the glory of her power, and with the knowledge she had saved the other girls...
+She stood before her village, covered in the blood of her enemies and filled with the glory of her power, and with the knowledge she had saved the other girls...

 But the village reviled her.
 They feared her, called her demon, monster.
 Her own father called her Agwang.
 Wolf.
 They feared also what the local warlord would do.
 In their fear, her own people attacked Zuri.